heritage-of-rajasthan-essay

 painted-door-jaipur-haveli-architecture-walled-city

-Here is a picture of a beautiful Haveli in Johari Bazaar, Jaipur
+Here is a picture of a beautiful Haveli in Jaipur

 painted-haveli-architecture-style-house-johari-bazaar-jaipur